thomassbooth/Legal-Document--RAG/README.md

   - Handles retrieval strategies:
     - MultiQuery
     - RAG Fusion
+  - Handles user history

+- **`connections`**
+  - Class for handling connections with the websocket

 - **`router.py`**
-  - Holds our routes for the Fastapi server, this is just a websocket endpoint.
+  - Holds our routes for the Fastapi server, this is just a websocket and history endpoint.

 ### rag-system-fe - frontend application (nextjs)